Automating Governing Knowledge Commons and Contextual Integrity (GKC-CI) Privacy Policy Annotations with Large Language Models: Abstract

 \section{Abstract}

 Identifying contextual integrity (CI) and governing knowledge commons (GKC) parameters in privacy policy texts can facilitate normative privacy analysis.
 However, GKC-CI annotation has heretofore required manual or crowdsourced effort.
 This paper demonstrates that high-accuracy GKC-CI parameter annotation of privacy policies can be performed automatically using large language models.
-We fine-tune \numModels{} open-source and proprietary models on \trainsize{} GKC-CI annotations from 16 ground truth privacy policies.
-Our best-performing model (fine-tuned GPT-3.5 Turbo with prompt engineering) has an accuracy of 86\%, exceeding the performance of prior crowdsourcing approaches despite the complexity of privacy policy texts and the nuance of the GKC-CI annotation task.
-We apply our best-performing model to privacy policies from \numTrancoPolices popular online services, demonstrating the effectiveness of scaling GKC-CI annotation for data exploration.
-We make all annotated policies as well as the training data and scripts needed to fine-tune our best-performing model publicly available for future research.
+We fine-tune \numModels{} open-source and proprietary models on \trainsize{} ground truth GKC-CI annotations from 16 privacy policies.
+Our best performing model has an accuracy of 90.65\%, which is comparable to the accuracy of experts on the same task.
+We apply our best performing model to 456 privacy policies from a variety of online services, demonstrating the effectiveness of scaling GKC-CI annotation for privacy policy exploration and analysis.
+We publicly release our model training code, training and testing data, an annotation visualizer, and all annotated policies for future GKC-CI research.